-CH2M reviewed the USFWS Kentucky Ecological Services Field Office website for information concerning which federally-listed species were known to occur, or to potentially occur, in Boone County.
-An informal consultation letter was submitted to the USFWS on April 15, 2016 to confirm documented occurrences of federal-listed threatened and endangered (T&E) species or habitat potentially suitable for such species within areas proposed for disturbance.
+CH2M reviewed the USFWS Kentucky Ecological Services Field Station website for information concerning which federally-listed species were known to occur, or to potentially occur, in Boone County.
+Consultation was initiated with the USFWS on April 15, 2016 to confirm documented occurrences of federal-listed threatened and endangered (T&E) species or habitat potentially suitable for such species within areas proposed for disturbance.
 Duke has not yet received a response from the USFWS.